DUIs Should Not Be Taken Lightly – Chicago DUI Defense Attorney Andrew Weisberg is Skilled and Aggressive

 The law governing DUI is found at 625 ILCS 5/11-501.
-The DUI law is constantly changing and often times becoming more harsh on the suspect.
+The DUI law is constantly changing and oftentimes becoming harsher on the suspect.
 When people think about DUI cases they generally think about driving while drunk.
 Although this is the most common reason for a DUI arrest, there are many other basis for such an arrest.
-It is also illegal for example to drive under the influence of illegal drugs such as cannabis, heroin or cocaine.
+For example, it is also illegal to drive under the influence of illegal drugs such as cannabis, heroin, or cocaine.
 It is critical to hire an attorney with knowledge of the relevant law so that a proper defense can immediately be put in place.

 Illinois law has harsh penalties for drunk drivers and those under the influence of narcotics.
 A DUI arrest and conviction may result in the automatic suspension or revocation of your driver’s license, and depending on your driving history and any criminal history, you could be facing forfeiture of your vehicle and even jail or prison time.
 A Chicago DUI defense attorney who is familiar with the local criminal justice system will work to minimize the negative consequences of your DUI experience.

 DUI offenses can be charged as misdemeanors or as felonies.
 A prosecutor may be open to persuasion regarding the severity of charge – your defense attorney will negotiate on your behalf to try to get the charge reduced or even dismissed.
 The following factors may work to your advantage in a DUI case in terms of avoiding jail time or other harsh consequences: